tobiasrausch/breaktracer/README.md

 BreakTracer has been designed to identify inserted sequence fragments at structural variant (SV) breakpoints using long-read sequencing data.
 For instance, to identify L1 fragments at SV breakpoints:

-`breaktracer find -t L1 -g hg38.fa input.bam > breakpoint.insertion.tsv`
+`breaktracer find -n L1 -g hg38.fa input.bam > breakpoint.insertion.tsv`

 BreakTracer can also be used to identify a custom FASTA sequence inserted at SV breakpoints.
 For instance, to identify a human papillomavirus integration: